jvc56/MineGCG/README.md

 The pairing method specifies how each round should be paired.

+<h5>Random Pair</h5>
+All pairings and the bye are assigned randomly.

+<h5>King of the Hill</h5>
+The player in first plays the player in second, the player in third plays the player in fourth, and so on.
+If there are an odd number of players, the last player will receive a bye.

+<h5>Rank Pair</h5>
+The player at rank \(i\) plays the player in rank \( i + r \), where \(r\) is the number of rounds left in the tournament.
+So if there are 3 rounds left, the player in first plays the player in fourth, the player in second plays the player in fifth, and so on.
+The top \(2r\) players are paired in this manner.
+If there are remaining players, they are paired using King of the Hill.
+If \(r\) is greater than half the number of players, then \(r\) is assigned to half the number of players.
+If King of the Hill is used for the remaining players, the last player receives a bye.

 <h4>Scoring Method</h4>
 The scoring method specifies how each round should be scored.

+<h5>Rating</h5>
+Players receive game scores based on their rating.

+<h5>Random Uniform</h5>
+Players receive a uniformly random score between 300 and 599.

+<h5>Random Blowouts</h5>
+For each game, all the following scores (Player One score - Player Two score) are equally likely:

+ - 1000 - 0
+ - 0 - 1000

+<h5>Random Blowouts, Close Wins, and Ties</h5>
+For each game, all the following scores (Player One score - Player Two score) are equally likely:

+ - 1000 - 0
+ - 0 - 1000
+ - 0 - 1
+ - 1 - 0
+ - 1 - 1

 <h4>Number of Simulations</h4>
 The number of simulations that will be performed.

+<h4>Include Scenarios</h5>
+If this box is checked, the Rank Matrix will include the final tournament standings and all tournament results for every possible final rank achieved by every player.
+The amount of HTML increases approximately cubically with the number of players, so your browser performance may significantly degrade for large tournaments.

 # Development Team